boggydigital/mac-gaming-guides/common/unity-32-to-64.md

 - Navigate to the location of the installer (e.g. `cd ~/Downloads`)
 - Create a new Folder `mkdir UnityInstallerDir`
 - Run `7zz x <path-to-windows-unity-installer> -o ./UnityInstallerDir` (You may replace "UnityInstallerDir" with the name of the folder you created)
+- Due to this is a Windows installer, the Playback Engine location would be different from the Mac Installer, so maybe you will need to search it.

 ### Get standalone playback engine